 Almost everything you spend on your business is tax deductible.
 And business tax deductions can be worth a lot: They not only reduce your income taxes, but your Social Security and Medicare taxes as well.
 Every dollar in business expenses you deduct could easily save you 43 cents in federal and state taxes.
 The more you earn, the higher your tax bracket and the more deductions are worth.

 Common deductions for the self-employed include business mileage, computers and other equipment, home office expenses, outside office expenses, business travel expenses, website and other marketing expenses, insurance, and legal and professional services.
-You can also take the pass-through deduction that allows you to deduct from your income taxes up to 20% of your net business income.
+You can also take the pass-through deduction that allows you to deduct up to 20% of your net business income from your income taxes.